tmeyer2115/studio-starter/README.md

 1. To start, clone this starter repo.
 It mimics a PagesJS-style setup.
 2. Make sure you're using a modern Node version, such as v18.
 3. Run `npm install`.
+4. The starter is meant to be used with Slapshot's test account in Production (`businessId` of 3350634).
+Using the Yext CLI, generate authorization credentials for this account.

 To make sure you're set up properly, invoke `npm run dev` in the terminal.
 Instead of the PagesJS dev server being spun up, you should see Yext Studio appear!

 ## Adding and Removing Pages
-Your Site currently has just one page: `IndexPage`.
-You'll want to add more pages, possibly corresponding to different entity types.
+Your Site currently has one page: `Location`.
+This page is actually an Entity Template.
+Studio's chosen a random Entity to render the preview you see.
+You'll want to add more pages, which can be either Static or Entity Templates.
 A new page can be added by using the `+` icon here:

 ![enter image description here](https://yext-studio-images.s3.amazonaws.com/Screen+Shot+2023-02-02+at+9.07.15+AM.png)

 A modal will appear, prompting you to name your new page.
-Under the hood, a new TSX file is generated in the `src/pages` directory of your repo.
+Under the hood, a new TSX file is generated in the `src/templates` directory of your repo.
 If you want to remove a page, simply click the `x` icon associated with it.
 You can toggle between different Site pages in the Editor.
 To do this, simply click on the desired page name under the `Pages` header.
 A check-mark will appear to indicate this is the active page in Studio's Edit Mode.

 ## Working With Components
 ### Adding Components to a Page
 Now that you have a page, you probably want to do some things with it.
 Specifically, you'll want to add Components to it.
 Adding a Component to a page is simple.
 Once you've set the desired page to active, click the icon in the top-left and you will see a drop-down like the following: